 In contrast with raster graphics files such as JPEG and PNG, a vector graphic is an image defined with points on a plane.
-These point are then connected with lines and curves to form polygons.
-In other words, EPS files are defined with a series of equations.
+These points are then connected with lines and curves to form polygons.
+In other words, EPS files are defined by a series of equations.

 This concept allows EPS files to be infinitely scaled or zoomed in without losing resolution.

 Thus, the main advantage of vectors over raster graphics is their scalability while retaining the original resolution.
 When you zoom into a JPEG file, it starts to lose resolution.
 If you zoom in even further, you’ll soon see individual pixels.

 Vector files, on the other hand, can be scaled indefinitely, which makes them perfect for billboards, for example.

 Since they don’t lose resolution, EPS files are most commonly used in designs that will be produced into large prints, incorporated in other vector designs, or as logos.